Matb85/modular-slider/README.md

 ### Usage

-First of all download the package via npm:
+First of all download the package:

 ```
 npm i modular-slider
+pnpm i modular-slider
+yarn add modular-slider
 ```

 Once you've done that, take a look at an example setup: